 an employee’s contract is extended from less than three months to more than three months.

-NILGOSC should be notified of the correct band via the annual return process or with new member information.
+NILGOSC should be notified of the correct band via the annual or monthly return process, or with new member information.

 For part-time workers, workers on ‘zero hours’ contracts and workers on variable hours contracts, etc. the employer will have to make an assumption about the pensionable pay the person will receive in the Scheme year.
 Employees will remain in that band unless the employer notifies payroll that the band should be changed.